-Researchers find that most Medicare patients wait weeks before breast cancer surgeryNovember 19th, 2012 in Cancer /
+Researchers find that most Medicare patients wait weeks before breast cancer surgeryNovember 19, 2012 in Medicine & Health / Cancer

 Although patients may feel anxious waiting weeks from the time of their first doctor visit to evaluate their breast until they have breast cancer surgery, new findings from Fox Chase Cancer Center show that these waits are typical in the United States.
 Results were published on Monday, November 19 in the Journal of Clinical Oncology.